PawanKhairnar497/HTML-THEORY-CODES/README.md

  ### HEADINGS: HTML headings are defined using the h1 to h6 elements.
 They are used to structure the content of a webpage & they also help search engines understand the hierarchy of the content of the page.
  ### PARAGRAPHS: In HTML, you can use the "p" element to represent a paragraph.<p> This is paragraph </p> .
  ### TEXT FORMATING: Text formating in HTML refers to the way in which you can control the appearance of text on a web page.
 This can include things like making text bold or italic, changing the font or font size & aliging text. strong:make text bold (for screen reader) , em:Italic text(for screen reader) , mark:Highlight text , abbr:Represents an abbreviation , dfn:Represents a definition , ins:Inserted text

+ ### BLOCK ELEMENT: A block-level element always begins on a new line & browsers add a margin (a space) before  & after the element by default.
+A block-level element always occupies the entire available width (Stretches out ot the left & right as far as possible). "p" & "div" are the two often used block componenets. "address", "footer", "main", "nav","table","header", "section","canvas","article" etc, these are the examples of "Block element".

+ ### INLINE ELEMENT: A line break is not used to begin an inline element.
+An element only uses the space that is required.
+An inline element cannot contain a block-level element. "a","b","button","dfn","small","strong","sub","sup","img","i","span" etc, these are the examples of "Inline element".